ketchupkungen/hits/README.md

 ```
 Also, you need to ask me for the dev.js file and add it to config folder

-Or you could create your own dev.js file and add the following
+Or you could create your own dev.js file and do the following:

 Create an account on mlab.com, create a database, create admin user on db, copy mongoURI
 and replace `<user>` and `<password>` with admin credentials.
 Make sure you don´t push this file
 ```